istio/community/WORKING-GROUP-PROCESSES.md

 steps to establish the working group:

 * **Create a Google Drive Folder**.
 Create a folder to hold your working group documents within this parent [folder](https://drive.google.com/corp/drive/u/0/folders/0B7huSKYaiUN5LVdBeElXUGt3UGs).
-Call your folder <working group name>.
+Call your folder "GROUP_NAME".

 * **Create a Meeting Notes Document**.
-Create a blank document in the above folder and call it "<working group name> Group Meeting Notes".
+Create a blank document in the above folder and call it "GROUP_NAME Group Meeting Notes".

 * **Create a Roadmap Document**.
-Create a document in the above folder and call it "<working group name> Group Roadmap".
+Create a document in the above folder and call it "GROUP_NAME Group Roadmap".
 Put your initial roadmap in the document.

 * **Create a Wiki**.
-Create a wiki page on [GitHub](https://github.com/istio/istio) titled "<working group name> Design Decisions".
+Create a wiki page on [GitHub](https://github.com/istio/istio) titled "GROUP_NAME Design Decisions".
 This page will be used to track important design decisions made by the working group.

 * **Schedule a Recurring Meeting**.
-Create a recurring meeting (weekly or bi-weekly, 30 or 60 minutes) and call the meeting "<working group name> Group Sync-Up".
+Create a recurring meeting (weekly or bi-weekly, 30 or 60 minutes) and call the meeting GROUP_NAME Group Sync-Up".
 Attach the meeting notes document to the calendar event.
-Generally schedule these meetings between
-9:00AM to 2:59PM Pacific Time.
+Generally schedule these meetings between 9:00AM to 2:59PM Pacific Time.

 * **Create a Public Google Group**.
-Call the group "istio-<working group name>" (all in lowercase, dashes for spaces).
+Call the group "istio-*group_name*" (all in lowercase, dashes for spaces).
 This mailing list must be open to all.

 * **Register the Working Group**.
 Go to [WORKING-GROUPS.md](https://github.com/istio/community/blob/master/WORKING-GROUPS.md) and